raoul2000/yii2-workflow/guide/about-workflows.md

 - *leave workflow {workflow id}*

 As you can see *SimpleWorkflow* allows to validate model attributes at different moment of the model life-cycle within a workflow.
-You could for instance validate that the attribute `tags` is not empty when the post model *enter status {Post3Workflow/ready}*, or decide to check that, as soon as the post *enter workflow {Post3Workflow}*.
+You could for instance validate that the attribute `tags` is not empty when the post model *enter status {Post3Workflow/ready}*, or as soon as the post *enter workflow {Post3Workflow}*.

 The helper class *WorkflowScenario* can help you with scenario names, and if you favorite IDE includes a nice auto-completion feature writting scenario name may become a real pleasure (more or less).